xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ![cus-color-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/cus-color-swatches.png)

-If a product in question has variants, the variants will be renamed to swatches automatically when the color swatches are added to the product attributes:
+If the **Use color swatch name as an attribute option name** option is enabled product variants (if any) will be renamed to swatches automatically when the color swatches are added to the product attributes:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Before color swatches</i>![variants-before-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/variants-before-swatches.png)</div>